Taggle: Combining Overview and Details in Tabular Data Visualizations

 \subsubsection{Compact Encodings}

-When rows are down-scaled to fit into the available vertical screen space, we take various measures to adapt the visualization to the diminished space.
+When the height of rows is reduced in overview mode, we take various measures to adapt the visualization to the diminished space.
 We not only make the visual representations smaller, but also reduce details and/or adapt the visualization.
 In the compact representation of box plots, for instance, we fill the available vertical space at the position of the box and indicate the start and end of the whiskers by drawing vertical tick marks.
 However, some visualizations, such as strings and proportional symbols, do not have an adequate downscaled version.
 We do not render such cells in overview mode.
 Examples of visual compression for individual visualization options can be found in Figure~\ref{fig:visual_compression}.

-We chose a dash to encode missing values (Figure \ref{fig:fertility} (d)).
-We also considered a dedicated color, but dashes have the advantage that their visual saliency is lower (i.e., they do not draw as much attention), and yet they are clearly visible at all levels of detail.